BCleverly/backend/README.md

 Authentication is handle via the front end I just tap into that.

+you'll need to install the database tables for laravel auditing

 Must make an artisan command to do all this for us if you're running a new install of Laravel...

 Assets aren't yet configured to run from vendor folder cause still developing locally, you'll need to manually move them or publish the blade files and overwrite with a new path